serveur-web/openvpn_ynh/README.md

 Configuration:

 * Download CA from `https://<your_server.tld>/yunohost/admin/ca.crt`
-* Configure your VPN with TUN interface, LZO compression and password authentication (with your YunoHost account/passwd), on standard UDP port 1194
+* Configure your VPN with TUN interface, LZO compression and password authentication (with your YunoHost account/passwd), on standard TCP port 53